The Avocado Yogurt Lime Sauce that Launched 1,000 Fish Tacos…

 How to Work with Jalepenõs

-The heat from peppers mostly comes from the seeds.
+The heat from peppers comes from the seeds.
 If you are sensitive to heat, add it a little at a time.
-Start with less than what the recipe calls for, add no seeds, scraping all of them out.
-When you taste to adjust your seasoning, if you decide you want more heat, add a few seeds, more pepper, blend, and taste again.
+Start with less than what the recipe calls for, just a few seeds, scraping some out.
+When you taste to adjust your seasoning, if you decide you want more heat, add more seeds, blend, and taste again.

 Be sure to wash your hands after working with hot peppers.
 Their oils can sit on your hands and transfer onto anything you touch, like say, your eyes.
 Ouch.